coder/modules/README.md

 > [!CAUTION]
-> We are no more accepting new contributions to this repo.
+> We are no longer accepting new contributions to this repo.
 We have moved all modules to https://github.com/coder/registry repo.
 Please see https://github.com/coder/modules/discussions/469 for more details.

 <div align="center">
   <h1>